A lit up engine management light (EML) on your vehicle's dashboard means that your car's on-board sensors have detected a problem.

-An illuminated EML can lead to MOT failure if you don’t have the problem sorted as this is considered to be a major fault.
+An illuminated EML light can also result in MOT failure if you don’t have the problem fixed.

 What Can Cause the Engine Management Light to Come On?

-The engine management light – also known as the ‘check engine’ light - can come on for a wide range of reasons, so it isn’t always easy to identify the exact cause of the problem.
+The engine management light can come on for a wide range of reasons, and it can be a source of anxiety when it does.

-Whilst it can be difficult to determine the exact cause without the help of a mechanic, here are some of the most likely reasons why your EML is illuminated.
+Whilst it can be difficult to determine the exact cause without a mechanic, here are some of the most likely reasons why your car's EML is illuminated:

 Blocked Diesel Particulate Filter (DPF)

-Whilst modern diesel cars are likely to have a diesel particulate filter (DPF) warning light, the EML is likely to come on too if the filter becomes blocked.
+Most modern diesel cars have a diesel particulate filter (DPF) warning light.

-If the DPF does not regenerate when it needs to – be it active or passive regeneration – then you may need to book in with a professional mechanic.
+If the DPF does not regenerate when it needs to – be this active or passive regeneration – then you may need to book in with a professional mechanic.

-You may wish to book a DPF clean if the problem is not too severe.
+You may wish to book a DPF clean if the problem is not too severe to try and prevent the diesel particulate filter from becoming blocked.

 Ignition System Fault

-In a petrol car, the engine management light can start flashing if there is a problem with the spark plugs or coils.
+In a petrol car, a flashing engine management light can indicate there's a problem with the spark plugs or coils.

 Petrol-powered cars rely on the ignition system to run the engine, and the car can misfire and lose performance if there is an ignition system fault.